Uniformization of semistable bundles on elliptic curves: Twisted conjugacy classes in the loop group

-Similarly, $G/G \simeq \Loc_G(S^1)$ has a natural weak 1-shifted symplectic structure given by Poincare duality.
+Similarly, $G/G \simeq \Loc_G(S^1)$ has a natural weak 1-shifted symplectic structure given by Poincar\'e duality.
 In general, \cite{PTVV} shows that $\Bun_G(X)$ has a $2-n$ shifted symplectic structure for $X$ a $n$-dimensional Calabi-Yau manifold and $\Loc_G(M)$ has a $2-n$ shifted symplectic structure for $M$ a $n$-dimensional oriented smooth manifold. \end{eg}